-This MVNO used to be known as MetroPCS, but since T-Mobile snapped it up it’s now known as Metro By T-Mobile.
+This MVNO used to go by MetroPCS, but since T-Mobile snapped it up, it’s now Metro By T-Mobile.
 There are two plans with limited 4G LTE data.
 One costs $30 a month with unlimited talk, unlimited text, and 2GB of data.
 The other costs $40 and bumps up the data to 10GB.
 These plans don’t include hotspots, but they do offer Music Unlimited.
 This lets you stream over 40 music apps without using up your data.

 Read more: The best Metro by T-Mobile deals

 Visible has just one plan for $40 per month, although you get the first month for $25.
-As well as unlimited text and minutes, technically it offers you unlimited 4G LTE data on Verizon’s network.
-If it sounds a bit too good to be true, that’s because it is — your data is slowed at times of high traffic.
+As well as unlimited text and minutes, technically, it offers you unlimited 4G LTE or 5G data on Verizon’s network.
+Just be careful, as Visible can slow you down in times of high traffic.
 Still, compared to unlimited data plans on the main carriers, it’s a good offer.

 Read more: Best Visible deals